aadityaparashar/hotel-management-system/README.md

 For the demo a localhost database is being used, but the commands to create your own database are provided in the 'data.sql' file.
 I have uploaded a screenshot of one of the files to proove that this is my work, as I did a bulk upload of the project, screenshot in '2015' folder.

 NB!
-If you find bugs (which you will) - let me know, I'll tell you they are features (and then fix them :P) NB!
+If you find bugs (which you will) - let me know, I'll tell you they are features (and then fix them :P) <br>
+NB!
 The code is mostly not commented, I'll be commenting some of it and pushing it in the next couple of days..
 <hr>